N'Keal Harry: 2021 season

 On July 6, 2021, Harry requested to be traded from the Patriots.
 In a statement from his agent, Jamal Tooson, it is stated that a fresh start "before the start of training camp" would be the best for Harry.
 In the preseason, Harry suffered a shoulder injury and was ruled out for four weeks.
 He was placed on injured reserve on September 2, 2021.
-After the release of Cam Newton, Harry switched from #15 to #1.
+After the release of Cam Newton, Harry switched his jersey number from #15 to #1.
 He was activated on October 2.
-In Week 10, a game against the Cleveland Browns, Harry caught a 26 yard pass from backup quarterback Brian Hoyer.
-The Patriots would win 45-7.
+In Week 10, a game against the Cleveland Browns, Harry caught a 26-yard pass from backup quarterback Brian Hoyer.
+The Patriots won 45–7.
 In Week 17, Harry was benched and made a healthy scratch.

 The Patriots declined the fifth-year option on Harry's contract on May 2, 2022, making him a free agent after the 2022 season.

 Chicago Bears

-On July 12, 2022, Harry was traded to the Chicago Bears for a seventh round draft pick in the 2024 NFL Draft.
-He was placed on injured reserve on September 1, 2022 with an ankle injury.
+On July 12, 2022, Harry was traded to the Chicago Bears for a seventh-round draft pick in the 2024 NFL draft.
+He was placed on injured reserve on September 1 with an ankle injury.
 He was activated on October 10.
-Harry made his season debut on October 24 against his former team the New England Patriots.
+Harry made his season debut on October 24 against his former team, the Patriots.

+Minnesota Vikings

+Harry signed with the Minnesota Vikings on August 6, 2023.
+He was released on August 24.
+Harry was re-signed to the Vikings' practice squad on September 4.
+He was signed to the active roster on October 11.
+Harry was released by Minnesota on November 28.
+He was re-signed to the practice squad on December 4.

+The Vikings signed Harry to a reserve/future contract on January 8, 2024.
+On June 4, Vikings head coach Kevin O'Connell announced that Harry would be transitioning from wide receiver to tight end.
+He was waived on August 27, and re-signed to the practice squad.
+He was released on October 21.

+Seattle Seahawks

+On November 11, 2024, the Seattle Seahawks signed Harry to their practice squad.
+He was released on December 3.